9. Requirements Lifecycle (Hypothesis -> Bless -> Evidence -> Revise)

 When the requirement owner pulled the 65 °C limit back to its basis, two questions surfaced: which components it was protecting, and which scenario it applied to.
 The answers changed the problem.
 The 65 °C estimate was a lifetime operating condition limit — it applied to sustained load in worst-case ambient across the product service life, not to a one-time UL qualification test at 40 °C. No component case temperature limit was being violated under the qualification test scenario.
 For the lifetime scenario, the question became which specific components were at risk and what their case temperature limits were — a decomposed set of requirements the 65 °C proxy had been standing in for.

-• Measured improvement: three weeks of whole-assembly thermal management work redirected to targeted mitigation on the two components whose case temperatures were actually at risk under lifetime operating conditions.
+Three weeks of whole-assembly thermal management work was redirected to targeted mitigation on the two components whose case temperatures were actually at risk under lifetime operating conditions.
+The target list had two components on it.
+The previous three weeks had addressed neither.

 Revision criteria (minimum)